History of exploration

 Anthony Jones and Robert Dill

-In 1997 there was organized expedition lead by Californian scientists Jones and Dill.
-They saw an opportunity to explore the past of the Earth here.
+In 1997 Californian scientists Jones and Dill organized an expedition to explore the past of the Earth here.

 Using the latest developments in diving gear, members of the expedition managed to reach the bottom of the sinkhole as well as to explore the side passages.
 Special attention was given to the exploration of stalactites.
 Isotope analysis of obtained pieces of stalactites provided valuable data about the past of Great Blue Hole.